About Haiku

 ~ Basho

-Although Kigo words may seem mysterious at first, one begins to recognize them, especially if the translator has been kind enough to organze the haiku by season.
+Although Kigo may seem mysterious at first, one does begin to recognize them (especially if the translator has been kind enough to organize the haiku by season).
 After a little experience, one even begins to enjoy ferreting out the haiku’s season and which word or image is meant to signify the season.

 How to Read Haiku

-First, although Basho is considered Japan’s greatest poets, and although he wrote over a thousand haiku, even a devout partisan of haiku like R.H.
-Blyth, stated that, really, only about a hundred of them were truly great.
+First, although Basho is considered Japan’s greatest poets and although he wrote over a thousand haiku, even a devout partisan of haiku like R.H.
+Blyth stated that, really, only about a hundred of them were truly great.
+Shiki also famously made the same claim.
 The same could be said, more or less, for Buson, Issa, Shikki.
 Don’t read haiku expecting every haiku to be a masterpiece.
 Don’t blame yourself if you find yourself asking: Just what is so great about this little blip?
 It’s possible that, in fact, there isn’t anything great about it. haiku are like all the things we do.
 Some burn with a brilliant white light, others glow warmly and others, well, they sputter out in a little poof of ash & soot.
 Then there’s taste.
-Even the Japanese cannot agree on which haiku are great which are not.
+Even the Japanese cannot agree on which haiku are great and which are not.
 Some consider Basho’s “greatest” poem, Old Pond, to be nothing but a trite piece of fluff.

 So it goes.

-Second, although some critics seem to wrap haiku in a veil of mystery and Zen ineffability, the Japanese have ten toes, like us, breath the same air, sneeze like we do, and did not evolve on a different planet.
+Second, although some critics seem to wrap haiku in a veil of mystery and Zen ineffability, the Japanese have ten toes like us, breath the same air, and did not evolve on a different planet.
 For the most part, they write, understand and read poetry just like we do.
-The techniques they use in haiku are, for the most part, identical to the techniques in our own poetry because, like us, they breathe.
-The are differences, obviously, but they are more reflective of poetic philosophy and emphasis.
+The techniques they use in haiku are, for the most part, identical to the techniques in our own poetry because they are, in fact, homo sapiens like us.
+There are differences, obviously, but they are more reflective of poetic philosophy and emphasis.
 One does not have to master Zen to understand or appreciate haiku.( That whole line of thinking is overblown.)

 But the rules are simple.